 Before figuring out "forward," figure out where you actually are.

-Find the Real Blocker
+Find the Real Constraint

 Make It Concrete